compsocialscience/summer-institute/2021/materials/day4-surveys/activity/lesson_plan_survey_participants.md

 ## During group activity
 ### Morning session:
 1. Create a questionnaire on Google Forms.
-When you are done, your questionnaire will look a bit like [this one] (LINK COMING SOON) (30 minutes).
+When you are done, your questionnaire will look a bit like [this one] (https://docs.google.com/forms/d/18CylqlRUWLk5apBd0w7WxpKd3yMY30euu_diW0IJryw/prefill) (30 minutes).
   - Start with our template questionnaire.
 You will obtain the link for editing access to this template on our Slack workspace.
 Make a copy of the template.
 The template already contains a consent statement, attention check questions, and questions about demographics.
   - Add your contact information to the consent statement.
   - Fill in section 2 of the template with survey questions from the [Pew Research Center](https://www.pewresearch.org/) about [policy priorities](https://www.pewresearch.org/politics/2021/01/28/economy-and-covid-19-top-the-publics-policy-agenda-for-2021/) and [social media use](https://www.pewresearch.org/internet/2021/04/07/social-media-use-in-2021/).